 We are responsible for non-surgical treatment of cancers in the Uusimaa region.
 The Solid Tumors division at the Comprehensive Cancer Center is Finland’s largest unit providing pharmacotherapy for cancer, and we are responsible for providing outpatient medication treatments, inpatient ward care and, for some cancers, follow-up care during the first years after primary treatments for adults with cancer.

 We are responsible for the examination, diagnosis and treatment of acute and severe hematological diseases.
 Treatments for malignant blood disorders have improved remarkably in recent years, and today most patients can be cured with cytostatic therapy or stem cell transplantations.

 Our Hematology Outpatient Clinic also has a Coagulation Disorder Unit where we diagnose and treat patients with occlusions or hemorrhage.
-In addition, we have a national special responsibility for bone marrow transplantations (allogeneic stem cell transplantation).
+In addition, we have a national special responsibility for bone marrow transplantations (allogeneic stem cell transplantation)

 In breast surgery, we are responsible for surgical treatment of breast cancer and other breast tumors, corrective breast surgery and breast reduction surgery, and surgery for inflammatory changes in breasts.
-With more than 1,600 breast surgeries performed each year, we are the field’s largest operator in the Nordic countries.
+With our more than 1,600 breast surgeries performed each year, we are the field’s largest operator in the Nordic countries.
 Approximately 90% of the breast cancer patients we treat are alive five years after diagnosis.

 Palliative Care Center

 The Palliative Care Center houses a multi-professional referral and consultation outpatient clinic that provides comprehensive, quality-of-life care for patients with life-threatening and terminal illnesses without limitation to specific diagnoses.
 The care to be provided supports the treatment of the patient’s illness in accordance with the objectives of the treatment at different stages of the illness.